 - A pinch of sugar, if needed

 - Additional spices

 You can use any type of tomato to make tomato sauce, but your sauce will come together faster and easier if you use paste tomatoes.
 They have less water content and fewer seeds.
-Use our list of suggested tomatoes to use in your sauce.
+But there are other types of tomatoes you can use.

 02 of 06

 Start by plunging your tomatoes into boiling water for 1 to 2 minutes.
 This will loosen their skins, so they're much easier to remove later.
 Then, rinse the tomatoes in cool water to stop the cooking process, and set them aside to cool and drain.